 Things started to look up after that; it had to, since the laws of evolution apply here, too.
 V-2 dawned when IT started empowering end-users – that guy in the black suit sitting in the corner office – to analyze the data for themselves, while the former continued to control the data sources and flow.
 BI started looking a little less technical, and the hazy figures began to come into focus.

-In the interim, a new species was born – the data analyst – who was a go-between the IT chaps and top management.
+In the interim, a new species emerged – the data analyst – who served as a liaison between IT personnel and top management.
 There was a problem – the two teams continued to work independently.

 Why, for that matter, the C-Suite fellas themselves rarely shared the analysis between them, and so, decisions were never taken with the whole picture in mind.